AKRO STRCUTURAL FIRE SUPPRESSION & CONTROL EQUIP I

 Quick Summary

-The National Park Service (NPS), specifically the ALASKA REGIONAL OFFICE, has issued a Presolicitation for annual inspection and testing of structural fire suppression and control equipment across 12 National Parks in Alaska.
-This opportunity is a Total Small Business Set-Aside and anticipates a single firm-fixed-price contract for five consecutive years.
-The response date is April 16, 2026.
+The National Park Service (NPS), Alaska Regional Office, is soliciting proposals for annual inspection and testing services for structural fire suppression and control equipment across 12 National Parks in Alaska.
+This is a 100% Total Small Business Set-Aside.
+Quotes are due by May 11, 2026, at 5:00 PM EDT.

 Scope of Work